TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

 #### TODO:

-**Outeline strategic thinking:** uncertainty, chance and optionallity **Discuss important counterfactuals:** what is the likelyhood of *not* having
+**Outeline strategic thinking:** uncertainty, chance and optionallity

+**Discuss important counterfactuals:** what is the likelyhood of *not* having
  * another lockdown in the next 10 years?
  * another refugee 'crisis'?
  * another economic crash?
  * another invasion?
  * another terrorist attack?

-**Preparation is needed:** how to be positioned & ready when the masses are about to scream 'not one fucking step further'
+**Preparation is needed:** how to be positioned & ready before the masses next scream 'not one fucking step further'